National Bank of Canada FI Decreases Stock Position in Vanguard Total Stock Market ETF (NYSEARCA:VTI)

 National Bank of Canada FI cut its holdings in Vanguard Total Stock Market ETF (NYSEARCA:VTI – Get Rating) by 36.8% during the 1st quarter, Holdings Channel.com reports.
 The institutional investor owned 24,873 shares of the company’s stock after selling 14,511 shares during the quarter.
 National Bank of Canada FI’s holdings in Vanguard Total Stock Market ETF were worth $5,657,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also made changes to their positions in VTI.
-Magnolia Wealth Management LLC boosted its position in shares of Vanguard Total Stock Market ETF by 9,169.4% in the 1st quarter.
-Magnolia Wealth Management LLC now owns 10,592,144 shares of the company’s stock worth $2,372,322,000 after buying an additional 10,477,874 shares in the last quarter.
-HB Wealth Management LLC purchased a new stake in shares of Vanguard Total Stock Market ETF in the 4th quarter worth about $1,485,812,000.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in VTI.
+Magnolia Wealth Management LLC lifted its holdings in Vanguard Total Stock Market ETF by 9,169.4% in the 1st quarter.
+Magnolia Wealth Management LLC now owns 10,592,144 shares of the company’s stock valued at $2,372,322,000 after purchasing an additional 10,477,874 shares in the last quarter.
+HB Wealth Management LLC purchased a new position in Vanguard Total Stock Market ETF in the 4th quarter valued at about $1,485,812,000.
 Wealthsimple Inc. purchased a new position in Vanguard Total Stock Market ETF in the 4th quarter valued at about $1,014,158,000.
 Sequoia Financial Advisors LLC lifted its holdings in Vanguard Total Stock Market ETF by 176.4% in the 4th quarter.
 Sequoia Financial Advisors LLC now owns 1,831,032 shares of the company’s stock valued at $442,084,000 after purchasing an additional 1,168,628 shares in the last quarter.
 Finally, Hernani LP purchased a new position in Vanguard Total Stock Market ETF in the 4th quarter valued at about $229,742,000.

 Vanguard Total Stock Market ETF Stock Performance